 Named one of America’s top “Influencers” by Campaigns & Elections Magazine, Kaiser draws on more than 20 years of political experience, including nearly 11 years as a top advisor to former U.S. Senator and Ambassador to China Max Baucus.

-Barrett cut his teeth in politics working under his friend and mentor Jim Messina, architect of President Barack Obama’s 2012 reelection campaign.
-From 1999 to 2010, Barrett served as Sen. Baucus’ communications director, speechwriter, and chief spokesman before running the senior senator’s statewide operation as Montana chief of staff.
+From 1999 to 2010, Barrett served as Sen. Baucus’ communications director, speechwriter, and chief spokesman before running the senior senator’s state-wide operation as Montana chief of staff.
 Barrett played a key role in aiding Baucus, then-chair of the U.S. Senate Finance Committee, as the senator helped craft the Affordable Care Act, also known as Obamacare.

-A native of Denver and formerly a registered fly-fishing guide, Barrett is a 1999 graduate of The University of Montana.
-He splits his time between Washington, D.C., and Billings, MT, where he lives with his wife, Kari, and young son, Rowan Leo.
+A native of Denver, Barrett is a 1999 graduate of The University of Montana.
+He splits his time between Washington, D.C., and Billings, MT, where he lives with his son, Rowan Leo, and two Gordon Setters, Gilly and Guinness.